-Point Loma Nazarene University Mission:

-Point Loma Nazarene University exists to provide higher education in a vital Christian community where minds are engaged and challenged, character is modeled and formed, and service becomes an expression of faith.
-Being of Wesleyan heritage, we aspire to be a learning community where grace is foundational, truth is pursued, and holiness is a way of life.
+Point Loma Nazarene University Mission: MICS Department Mission: Point Loma Nazarene University exists to provide higher education in a vital Christian community where minds are engaged and challenged, character is modeled and formed, and service becomes an expression of faith.
+Being of Wesleyan heritage, we aspire to be a learning community where grace is foundational, truth is The Mathematical, Information, and Compute Sciences department at Point Loma Nazaren University is committed to maintaining of curriculum that provides its students with the tools to be productive, the passion to continue learning, and Christian perspectives to provide of basis for making sound value judgments. pursued, and holiness is a way of life.